ibarbylev/html-translator/README.md

 # html-translator

 This script can translate the text of an HTML page into 107 languages (see the list in the "language.py" file).
+The source language is determined automatically, but it can also be specified explicitly.
 HTML can be retrieved either by specifying the URL, or by passing the HTML code as a text string.

 The code works according to the following algorithm: